-Facilities Providing Services to Persons ≥65 Years of Age
+Facilities Providing Services to Persons Aged ≥65 Years

-In these facilities (e.g., retirement communities and recreation centers), all unvaccinated residents/attendees should be offered vaccine on site before the influenza season.
-Education/publicity programs should also be provided; these programs should emphasize the need for influenza vaccine and provide specific information on how, where, and when to obtain it.
+In these facilities (e.g., retirement communities and recreation centers), all unvaccinated residents and attendees should be offered vaccine on site before the influenza season.
+Education and publicity programs also should be provided; these programs should emphasize the need for influenza vaccine and provide specific information concerning how, where, and when to obtain it.